dgroomes/jooq-playground/README.md

       to copy the jOOQ jars and the JDBC driver jar, but that's not trivial for a Gradle project.
 The idiomatic thing to do for a Gradle project is to create a Gradle plugin that depends on those artifacts (and thus, not code directly to jar files).
-* [ ] Make an intermediate project.
+* [ ] IN PROGRESS Make an intermediate project.
 I want multiple tables, I want to join across the tables, I want the query to be dynamically created in a way that allows different joins to happen based on user input, I want about 1,000,000 records and I want indexes on the tables.